{{ root_page.title }}

 Watch Your Weight

-Weight gain is caused by regularly taking in more calories then you use up.
-Fast foods, high calorie snacks and large portions mean most of us have access to more food than we really need.
-At the same time, today's way of life is much less physically active than it used to be, so it can be very easy to eat more calories than you actaully burn off, leading to the excess being stored as fat - do this regularly and you will eventually become over-weight and obese.
+At the same time, today's way of life is much less physically active.
+It can be very easy to eat more calories then you actually burn off.
+Leading to the excess being stored as fat.
+Doing this regularly will eventually lead to becoming over-weight and obese.